Is Bethel a Cult?

 Cult systems tend to exhibit these 5 primary characteristics:

 3. They impose a system of “salvation by works” upon its followers.
-There is always a list of things (do this, don’t do that, cut this off, grow that out aka dead religious works) its followers must do in order to qualify for entering heaven.
+There is always a list of things (do this, don’t do that, cut this off, grow that out aka dead religious works) its followers must do or avoid in order to qualify for entering heaven.

-4. They impose its belief system upon its followers through psychological manipulation and/or physical force.
+4. Cults impose its belief system upon its followers through psychological manipulation and/or physical force.
 Brainwashing and abuse of all kinds (physical, verbal, emotional, psychological, religious, sexual) are the norm rather than the exception.

 How Does Bethel Measure Up?